 Lori received her master’s in physical therapy from Hahnemann University in Philadelphia (now Drexel) in 1986.
 She practiced in traditional medical settings for 10 years before shifting her focus to massage and manual therapies.
 Lori brings an extensive understanding of the body/mind to her holistic practice, including her personal experience recovering from two whiplash injuries through both traditional and alternative therapies and from three pelvic fractures through a gentle manual touch technique and yoga stretching and strengthening.

 After receiving her 200-hour certification as a Kripalu Yoga teacher in 2004, Lori began teaching as part of Kripalu’s Guest Yoga team.
 She completed her 500-hour teaching certification and continued to teach at Kripalu until 2014.
 Currently, Lori teaches gentle yoga through the City of Boulder Parks and Recreation.
 Also a freelance writer with a master’s in Journalism and Mass Education from the University of Colorado, Boulder, Lori writes regularly about disabilities, seniors, yoga, and health and wellness, including articles for Health Perch, and Brain & Life (formerly Neurology Now).
-She is author of several books, including Journaling for Health: Writing Your Way to Physical, Emotional, and Spiritual Well-Being and Alpine Achievement: A Chronicle of the United States Disabled Ski Team.
+She is author of Journaling for Health: Writing Your Way to Physical, Emotional, and Spiritual Well-Being and Alpine Achievement: A Chronicle of the United States Disabled Ski Team.
 She is also the creator of Journaling for Health, a CD of guided meditations for writing and relaxation.